mantielero/fmi/docs/objetivo.md

 # Objective
-The objective is to port the [fmusdk](https://github.com/qtronic/fmusdk) into Nim.
+The objective is being able to create an FMU from NIM.

-The strategy that will be followed will to port from the very top of the project until the little details.
+To do so, I will try to use [fmusdk](https://github.com/qtronic/fmusdk).